Subhash Chandra

-Subhash Chandra Goenka (born 30 November 1950) is an Indian billionaire media baron.
-He is the Chairman Emeritus of ZEE and Chairman of the Essel Group, an Indian media conglomerate and founded Zee TV in 1992.
-He was also the chairman of Zee Media but resigned as Director and Non-Executive Chairman of the company on 24 May 2016.
+Subhash Chandra Goenka (born 30 November 1950) is an Indian media entrepreneur.
+He is the chairman of the Essel Group, an Indian media conglomerate that owns Zee Media and the chairman emeritus of Zee Entertainment.
+He founded Zee TV in 1992 and Zee News in 1999.
 He was elected to the Upper House of the Indian parliament for the Haryana state in the 2016 Rajya Sabha election, as an independent candidate supported by legislators from the Bharatiya Janata Party (BJP).

-On 31 May 2022, Subhash Chandra filed his nomination from Rajasthan for elections to the Rajya Sabha as an Independent candidate backed by the BJP, but he lost the election.
+On 31 May 2022, Chandra filed his nomination from Rajasthan for elections to the Rajya Sabha as an Independent candidate backed by the BJP, but he lost the election.

+In 2026, Chandra underwent personal insolvency proceedings under the Insolvency and Bankruptcy Code, culminating in the NCLT’s approval of a creditor-approved repayment plan related to his personal guarantees for Essel Group borrowings.

+On 25 August 2026, he got away with a 99.97 % haircut on his outstanding debts whereby he would pay back a sum of Rs 6.5 crore to settle admitted creditor claims of about Rs 22,006.57 crore when Nilesh Sharma, a member of the Indian insolvency board NCLT rejected objections by lenders that the recovery was too meagre to merit approval.

 Early years

 Subhash Chandra was born in an Agarwal Bania family in Adampur, Hisar district, Haryana.
 Forbes India notes that Chandra was born in Rajasthan, and moved with his family to Hisar during his childhood.
 His family had a debt of ₹3.5 lakh, which he had to repay.
 His family could not afford his higher education, and in 1965 he dropped out of school to join the family business of commission agents and traders who procured and supplied rice to the Food Corporation of India.

 In the 1980s, he started manufacturing flexible packaging (mainly plastic tubes) for fast-moving consumer goods such as toothpaste under the brand name Essel Packaging.
 He followed it up with a leisure park Essel World in north Mumbai.

 In 1992, he launched Zee TV, the second private commercial television channel in the country in association with Star TV in Hong Kong, and in 2003, Dish TV, the first satellite television provider in India.